Silver: Cafe Noir

 Please consider supporting our creators with a donation by clicking the button below or by buying a book.

-Read a sample of this dreadful nonsense here
+Read this dreadful nonsense here for FREE (and still feel ripped off.)

 Click the button to buy this book to read on your Kindle